flatironinstitute/CaImAn/README.md

 We recently added VolPy for analyzing voltage imaging data.
 The analysis is based on following objects:

+* `MotionCorrect`: An object for motion correction which can be used for both rigid and piece-wise rigid motion correction.
 * `volparams`: An object for setting parameters of voltage imaging.
 It can be set and changed easily and is passed into the algorithms.
-* `MotionCorrect`: An object for motion correction which can be used for both rigid and piece-wise rigid motion correction.
 * `VOLPY`: An object for running the spike detection algorithm and saving results.

+If you utilize VolPy for neurons segmentation, please make sure model and relevant files are in your caiman_data folder.

-To see examples of how these methods are used, please consult the demo_pipeline_voltage_imaging.py in demos.
+To see examples of how these methods are used, please consult the demo_pipeline_voltage_imaging.py in demos/general folder.

 ## New: Installation through conda-forge (August 2019)